Week 5 (26.10.-30.10.)

 - d (I): the number of differencing required to make the time series stationary.
 This is 0 if the series is already stationary, otherwise check with the Augmented Dickey-Fuller Test (ADF).

 - q (MA): the number of lagged forecast errors that should go into the model.
 Check with the Autocorrelation plot (ACF).

 Or you can spare yourself all this work and implement an auto-ARIMA, which finds the best hyperparameters for you.
-(But, as with TPOT in my previous post, my advice is to be cautious with auto-ML, and have fun learning how to tune the hyperparameters yourself.)
+(But, as with TPOT in my previous post, my advice is to be cautious with auto-ML and instead have fun learning how to tune the hyperparameters yourself.)

 Friday Lightning Talk